 For information on Remington electric chainsaws, including technical support, contact DESA International.
-(Remington/Desatech seems to be less and less helpful as time passes.)
 For more information on the McCulloch line, see the McCulloch site.
 (From their home page, navigate to products and chainsaws.
 They change their URLs so often I have given up trying to keep up.
 As of 2018, they no longer indicate any electric chainsaw availability.
 Use the site search function with 'electric chainsaw' to get access to manuals.)

 E-mails to Wen customer service regarding their chainsaws now get this response.

 WEN IS STILL IN BUSINESS, UNDER NEW OWNERSHIP.
 BUT WE SOLD THE CHAIN SAW LINE TO WAGNER POWER PRODUCTS SEVERAL YEARS AGO.
 YOU CAN REACH THEM AT 1-800-962-6118.
 MAYBE THEY CAN HELP YOU.